-An inguinal hernia occurs when soft tissue — usually part of the membrane lining the abdominal cavity (omentum) or part of the intestine — protrudes through a weak point or tear in the abdominal muscles.
+An inguinal hernia occurs when tissue, such as part of the intestine, protrudes through a weak point or tear in the abdominal muscles.
 The resulting bulge can be painful, especially when you cough, bend over or lift a heavy object.
 Inguinal hernias are more common in men.

-A hernia truss is a supportive undergarment designed to keep the protruding tissue in place and relieve discomfort.
-Ancient history documents the use of hernia trusses as early as 1700 B.C.
-If you have an inguinal hernia, a hernia truss can help you feel more comfortable — but it isn't a replacement for medical care.
+A hernia truss is a supportive undergarment for men designed to keep the protruding tissue in place and relieve discomfort.
+If you have an inguinal hernia, a hernia truss can help you feel more comfortable temporarily, but it doesn't treat the hernia.

-If your hernia is small and isn't bothering you, your doctor may recommend a watch-and-wait approach.
+If your hernia is small and isn't bothering you, your doctor may recommend watchful waiting.
 If your hernia is causing discomfort, don't rely on a hernia truss.
 See your doctor to discuss treatment options.

 See more Expert Answers